-• Rotate the thumbwheel from left to right to brighten the instrument panel.
+• Rotate the thumbwheel from right to left to dim the instrument panel.

 Domelamp Control

 The panel dimmer control also controls the domelamp operation.

 - Rotate the thumbwheel fully to the right, past detent to activate the domelamp. - In order to turn off the domelamp, rotate the thumbwheel to the left.